IcedOutTodoroki/fluidity/README.md

 ![logo](https://github.com/PrettyCoffee/fluidity/blob/main/public/logo192.png)

+I (IcedOutTodoroki) just modified it a bit, huge shoutout to PrettyCoffee

 # Fluidity - An accordion based startpage
 Here you can find the startpage I created for my browser :)